realSinged/kafka-cli/Readme.md

           --partitioner string         The partitioning scheme to use.
 Can be hash, manual, or random (default "hash") --topic string               REQUIRED: The topic id to produce messages to.
           --value string               REQUIRED: The message content which is going to be produced

+**Consumer**

+    ./kafka-cli consumer -h

+    Consume kafka message with given topic and partition, if you want to consume all partition, please refer to use consumerg

+    Usage:
+      kafka-cli consumer [flags]

+    Examples:

+    # Consume msgs which start with given topic, partition and offset.
+        ./kafka-cli consumer --bootstrapServers=localhost:9092 --topic=singed --offset=1 --partition=1

+    Flags:
+      -b, --bootstrap-servers string   The Kafka server to connect to.more than one should be separated by commas (default "localhost:9092")
+      -h, --help                       help for consumer
+          --offset int                 Which offset to consume start with, -2 means oldest, -1 means newest (default -1) --partition int32            The partition to consume (default 0) --topic string               REQUIRED: The topics to consume,more than one should be separated by commas

+**Consumer Group**

+    ./kafka-cli consumerg -h

+    Consume kafka message with given topics and group_id, and message will be auto committed

+    Usage:
+      kafka-cli consumerg [flags]

+    Examples:

+    # Consume kafka messages of set of topic which certain group id, and will print those message in terminal
+            kafka-cli consume -t test,singed -c default -b localhost:9092

+    Flags:
+      -b, --bootstrap-servers string   The Kafka server to connect to.more than one should be separated by commas (default "localhost:9092")
+          --group-id string            The consumer group ID (default "kafka-cli") -h, --help                       help for consumerg
+          --topics string              The topics to consume,more than one should be separated by commas

 Please use `./kafka-cli -h` or `./kafka-cli [command] -h` for more detail.

 ## Compatibility